View All

 The on parameter defines the column(s) to join on, while left_on and right_on are used when the columns have different names.
 Merging allows you to combine information from separate datasets into a unified one for analysis.

-Statistics and Probability Questions for Data Analysts
+Statistics and Probability Data Analyst Interview Questions

-41. Explain the difference between correlation and causation.
+46. Explain the difference between correlation and causation.

+This question tests the understanding of the distinction between correlation and causation.
 Correlation refers to a relationship between two variables, but it doesn’t imply that one causes the other.
 Causation means one variable directly affects the other.
 This checks your understanding of two important statistical concepts.
+Here’s a table highlighting the differences between correlation and causation:

 Factor